 Mario Kempes, Argentina's Number 10 at the 1978 World Cup.

 Photo: Wikimedia Commons / El Gráfico

-Okay, stick with us here - we know that Kempes wasn't a traditional number 10, he was more of an out-and-out goalscoring forward.
-However, he did wear number 10 in the 1978 World Cup, albeit only because he was the 10th name in the squad - the numbers were done alphabetically, and he was actually played as an attacking midfielder by César Luis Menotti for the majority of the tournament, with Leopoldo Luque playing up front.
+Okay, stick with us here - we know that Kempes wasn't a traditional number 10, he was often played as more of an out-and-out goalscoring forward.
+However, he did wear number 10 in the 1978 World Cup, albeit only because he was the 10th name in the squad - the numbers were done alphabetically, and he was actually played as an attacking midfielder by César Luis Menotti for the majority of the tournament, with Leopoldo Luque playing up front as a lone striker.
 It worked incredibly well.
-Kempes loved to run at defenders, so getting the ball a bit deeper and having a bit more space to start the attacks from wasn't a problem for him.
-He did move to centre-forward in the opening second round against Poland, before reverting back to an attacking midfielder for the remaining matches and becoming the standout player of the whole tournament - winning the Golden Boot with 6 goals.
+Kempes loved to run at defenders, so getting the ball a bit deeper, and having a bit more space to start the attacks from, wasn't a problem for him.
+He did move to centre-forward in the second-round match against Poland, before reverting to an attacking midfielder for the remaining matches and becoming the standout player of the whole tournament - winning the Golden Boot with 6 goals.

 At club level, Kempes spent seven seasons in La Liga with Valencia during two spells there in the 1970s and 80s, whilst in Argentina he played for Instituto, Rosario Central and River Plate.